120-cell: Geometry

 The 120-cell incorporates the geometries of every convex regular polytope in the first four dimensions (except the polygons {7} and above).
 As the sixth and largest regular convex 4-polytope, (Note: The convex regular 4-polytopes can be ordered by size as a measure of 4-dimensional content (hypervolume) for the same radius.
 Each greater polytope in the sequence is rounder than its predecessor, enclosing more 4-content within the same radius.
 The 4-simplex (5-cell) is the limit smallest case, and the 120-cell is the largest.
 Complexity (as measured by comparing configuration matrices or simply the number of vertices) follows the same ordering.
 This provides an alternative numerical naming scheme for regular polytopes in which the 120-cell is the 600-point 4-polytope: sixth and last in the ascending sequence that begins with the 5-point 4-polytope.) it contains inscribed instances of its four predecessors (recursively).
 It also contains 120 inscribed instances of the first in the sequence, the 5-cell, which is not found in any of the others.
-The 120-cell is a four-dimensional Swiss Army knife: it contains one of everything.

-It is daunting but instructive to study the 120-cell, because it contains examples of every relationship among all the convex regular polytopes found in the first four dimensions.
+The 120-cell contains examples of every relationship among all the convex regular polytopes found in the first four dimensions.
 Conversely, it can only be understood by first understanding each of its predecessors, and the sequence of increasingly complex symmetries they exhibit.
 That is why Stillwell titled his paper on the 4-polytopes and the history of mathematics of more than 3 dimensions The Story of the 120-cell.